simplicity/kinekt/README.md

   },

   async ({ params, query, body, context }) => {
-    // You must return bodies to their matching status codes
+    // You must return bodies and status codes as declared in the response schemas

     if (query.anonymous === true) {
       return {